Getting your Trinity Audio player ready...

 Companies must create new approaches and services to account for the post-pandemic digital economy and the new reality of the world we live in.
 The old ways of marketing are gone.

-Between Covid-19, the racial protests, and economic uncertainty, getting the message right is an impossible dance and balancing act.
+Between a global pandemic, racial protests, and economic uncertainty, getting the message right is an impossible dance and balancing act.
 What seemed good to post yesterday is irrelevant the next day.
 Content calendars are a waste because you cannot plan or predict beyond an hour at a time.

 Business owners, it is up to you to be open to shifting your core service offerings so that a PR firm or brand marketer can help you adapt to this new reality.
 We can’t promote something that doesn’t exist, and even if you do have something that exists, it may no longer be the right offering when the dust settles.
 You cannot continue to market as if it is business as usual.
 You must focus on fixing your core service offering and business model so that you have something to market.
 With that being said, sometimes, there is nothing to market and nothing to say.